indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 Translation: Let a man lift himself by his own Self; let him not debase himself.

+Education should not be gatekept by financial barriers, period.

 ### An approach to school education: proposing a relaxed environment instead of getting stuck in the rat race of competitive exams
 Now I'm going to present my views on what a schooling education system should be.
 For now, we'll consider a school from Class 1-12.
 We'll consider that till the age of 4, the child is homeschooled & from the age of 5, he enters Class 1.